nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 Although we try to provide state-of-the-art algorithms in NEP-PACK, you may want to implement a solver which is not available in NEP-PACK.
-By using the NEP-PACK data types and structures you can make your life easier in several ways.
+By using the NEP-PACK data types and structures when you implement your solver, you can make your life easier in several ways.
 You do not need to know the internals of NEP-PACK.
-Correct usage, will give you access to many applications, helper functionality to combine with, and you will have to possibility to compare your method with other solvers.
+Correct usage will give you access to many applications, helper functionality to combine with, and you will have to possibility to compare your method with other solvers.